ahve19/BerN02-Exercise-Workflows-and-FAIR-principles/README.md

 4. **Adapt to a different flux/equation.** Because the implicit solvers never form $J$ explicitly, switching to a different scalar conservation law only requires editing `F(U, Uold, dx, dt)` — `Jv`, the Eisenstat–Walker forcing terms, GMRES, and (with the same restriction/prolongation) the multigrid preconditioner all continue to work unchanged.
 5. **Tune the multigrid smoother** (`rk2_smoother`'s `dt_star` and `steps`) if you change resolution substantially — as shown in Section 6, a smoother tuned for one grid can under-perform at another.
 6. **Extend to multiple time steps.** All implicit examples here take a single backward-Euler step of size $\Delta t=0.1$ from the initial condition.
 To march to a final time $T$, wrap the `newton_step` call in a loop, updating `Uold = U` after each converged step.

+---

+## 7. Fair Principles

+### 7.1 Findable

+This repository is public on Github and is findable through a google search.
+In addition, the repository is described by metadata that provides a second resource of being findable.
+The repository has a DOI that can also be used to find it.

+### 7.2 Accessible

+It is freely accessible on Github and the license provides insight on how it can be used.
+The MIT license was chosen as this code is just a simple implementation to a basic problem and can feasibly be reproduce by others.
+The license allows for extensive reuse and modification to the code with little ramifications.

+### 7.3 Interoperable

+The code uses NumPy arrays and SciPy's standard `LinearOperator` interface.
+Hence the Jacobian-vector product and multigrid preconditioner can be dropped into any other scipy.sparse.linalg solver without modification.
+Metadata and documentation are written in YAML and Markdown, both open, easily parseable formats, and the terminology used throughout (Newton–Krylov, GMRES, CFL condition) follows standard numerical-analysis usage.
+The work is then easy to relate to other solvers and literature in the field.

+### 7.4 Reproducible

+Every code cell in the write-up is paired with the equation it implements and the exact parameters used to produce its output.
+The environment is pinned in environment.yml and requirements.txt so the software stack can be reproduced exactly.
+Combined with the licensing, this means anyone can clone the repository, recreate the same results, and adapt the solvers to a different flux function or equation with minimal changes.